Clastify logo

 A percentage yield is the experimental yield written as a percentage of the theoretical yield.

-You can work in moles or in masses.
-Just don’t mix them in one fraction.
+You can use moles or masses.
+Just don’t mix them in the same fraction.
 If the experimental yield is in grams and the theoretical yield is in moles, convert one of them first.

 The full problem-solving route

-For questions involving reacting quantities, limiting reactants and yields, follow this route:
+For questions involving reacting quantities, limiting reactants and yields, work through this route:

 1. write and balance the equation, including state symbols if known;